 Validity Period: The period of time measured from the date when the Certificate is issued until the Expiry Date.

-Wildcard Certificate: A Certificate containing an asterisk (*) in the left-most position of any of the Subject Fully-Qualified Domain Names contained in the Certificate.
+Wildcard Certificate: A Certificate containing a Wildcard Domain Name in any of the Subject Alternative Names in the Certificate.

+Wildcard Domain Name: A Domain Name consisting of a single asterisk character ("*") followed by a single full stop character (".") followed by a Fully-Qualified Domain Name.

 Acronyms